brentondwalker/MRSperf/README.md

 ### Start Spark Master

 There is only one master, and it can be run outside a container.
 We include a Spark config file to use in `spark-configs/spark-master-defaults.conf`.
-The configuration enables event logs (that will be the data recorded in our experiments) and puts them in /mnt/event-logs/.
+The configuration enables event logs (that will be the data recorded in our experiments) and puts them in /mnt/event-logs/ on the server running Spark master.
 You may want to change that.
 The files can get very large.
 ```
 export SPARKHOME=<your_spark_directory>
 export SPARKARRIVALS=<your_spark-arrivals_directory>